retaildevcrews/ServicePrincipal/docs/WorkingAgreement.md

 - User stories clearly provide context and scope of work
 - Acceptance Criteria is defined
-- User stories are achievable in a single sprint (else break it down)
+- User stories are achievable withinin the milestone
+  - Stories are broken down into prioritized tasks ranging from small to large (If extra large, break it down)
   - "Spike" if investigating something in order to timebox and track outcomes
 - Story owner is able to break down user story into tasks if desired
 - Dependencies identified (either external or other work items)